nxp-imx/imx-sm/README.md

-The System Manager (SM) is a firmware that runs on a Cortex-M processor on many NXP i.MX processors.
+The System Manager (SM) is an application that runs on a Cortex-M processor on many NXP i.MX processors.
 The Cortex-M is the boot core, runs the boot ROM which loads the SM (and other boot code), and then branches to the SM.
 The SM then configures some aspects of the hardware such as isolation mechanisms and then starts other cores in the system.
 After starting these cores, it enters a service mode where